Trinity High School (Euless, Texas)

 Trinity High School (also known as Euless Trinity in sports) is a public high school in Euless, Texas.
 The school serves grade levels 10–12 and is a part of the Hurst-Euless-Bedford Independent School District.

 The school is named "Trinity" as an homage to the three cities comprised by the school district in which it is located: Hurst, Euless, and Bedford (and also as a reference to the nearby Trinity River, which forms the southern border of the school district).
 The school's mascot is a Trojan.
 The Trinity High School football team has won the Texas 5A Division 1 State Championship three times (2005, 2007, 2009).

-Trinity High School is also notable as the most diverse public high school in Texas and the fifth most diverse public high school in the country.
+As of 2025, education platform Niche ranked Trinity High School as the most diverse public high school in Texas and the 16th most diverse public high school in the country based on student demographics and parent/student surveys.
 In 2017, the school was rated "Met Standard" by the Texas Education Agency, with a 5-Star Distinction for Academic Achievements in ELA/Reading, Mathematics, Science, Social Studies, and Post Secondary Readiness.

 History

 Trinity was established as the second high school in the Hurst-Euless-Bedford Independent School District.
-(The first high school being L.D.
-Bell High School, which opened in 1957 in Euless and moved to its current site in Hurst in 1965.)
-The campus sits on a hillside in west central Euless, less than 500 feet from the Euless-Bedford city limit.
+The first HEB ISD high school was L.D.
+Bell High School, which opened in 1957 in Euless, but moved to its current site in Hurst in 1965.
+The Trinity campus sits on a hillside in west central Euless, less than 500 feet from the Euless-Bedford city limit.

+In November 2023, voters approved an HEB ISD bond package that included plans to replace Trinity High School's current buildings with a new building at the same campus.